 The purpose of this cost estimate is to provide information on the initial investment required for the construction of the Billy Diamond Highway Railway Phase 1 and Grevet-Chapais Railway.
-Following the American Association of Cost Engineers (AACE) International Recommended Practice No. 47R-11, and based on the engineering advancement of this study, this is a Class 3 cost estimate with an accuracy of +30% / -20% for the capital investment requirements (CAPEX).
+Following the Association for the advancement of Cost Engineering (AACE) International Recommended Practice No. 47R-11, and based on the engineering advancement of this study, this is a Class 3 cost estimate with an accuracy of +30% / -20% for the capital investment requirements (CAPEX).